Summary of significant accounting policies

 Other tangible fixed assets

-Other tangible fixed assets consist primarily of computer equipment, leasehold improvements and office furniture, and are valued at acquisition cost and depreciated at various rates over the asset’s estimated useful life on a straight-line basis.
+Other tangible fixed assets consist primarily of leasehold improvements, computer equipment and office furniture, and are valued at acquisition cost and depreciated at various rates over the asset’s estimated useful life on a straight-line basis.
 Depreciation expense on other tangible fixed assets is recorded in depreciation and amortization in our Consolidated Income Statements.

 Fair value measurements